svenkugi/EmbeddedSystemsCW1/README.md

 ## GUI Application Script

-- **gui_mqtt.py**: GUI Application displaying sensor data, collecting from MQTT Broker
+- **gui_mqtt.py**: GUI Application displaying sensor data, collecting from MQTT Broker (WONT WORK UNLESS CONNECTED TO BROKER)
   1. Includes notification capabilities based on length of sitting, temperature, humidity, luminosity
-- **gui_website.py**: GUI Application displaying sensor data, collecting from Cloud Website
+- **gui_website.py**: GUI Application displaying sensor data, collecting from Cloud Website (WORKS AS LONG AS THERE IS INTERNET AND PACKAGES ARE INSTALLED)
   1. Does not include aforementioned notification capabilities
   1. Designed to be as a desktop version of the website dashboard (view data only)